For Our Second Anda Residency We Were Inspired By A Room In A Riverdale Rooming House.

 It is unclear what the exact use of this property will be.
 The Landlord is renovating the whole house while maintaining the original layout.
 They intend to include private washrooms in all units and a shared kitchen in the basement.
 The potential for this space to be student housing or professional furnished rentals.

 We understand the emotional labour that this residency may entail.
-We will have councillors on-site to hold space for artists to talk through any personal challenges they may experience in this residency.
+We will have space holders on-site to hold space for artists to talk through any personal challenges they may experience in this residency.